kjappelbaum/oximachinerunner/README.md

 ## Usage

-Note that since XX the models are no longer shipped with the PyPi package.
+Note that since version 1 the models are no longer shipped with the PyPi package.
 There is a dedicated function to download the models, which has to be run before the first use.
+Also, in contrast to version 0, the interface is now object-oriented

 ```(python)
-from oximachinerunner import run_oximachine
+from oximachinerunner import OximachineRunner
-run_oximachine('oximachinerunner/assets/ACODAA.cif')
+runner = OximachineRunner()
+runner.run_oximachine('oximachinerunner/assets/ACODAA.cif')
 ```

 Will return a tuple with three elements: